 9. Inappropriate permit conditions

-Two examples we’ve seen include requiring compliance plans for regulations that don’t apply to the facility and requiring source testing on a frequency that’s more than what’s required for a specific regulation.
+Two examples include requiring compliance plans for regulations that don’t apply to the facility and requiring source testing more frequently than what’s required for a specific regulation.

 10. Not having proper permits

-The operation of a process or piece of equipment will often need a permit from a regulatory agency (like an air permit) prior to the process starting or the equipment being delivered to the facility.
+The operation of a process or piece of equipment often requires a permit from a regulatory agency prior to commencement of the process or even before the equipment is delivered to the facility.

-We’ve seen problems occur because a permit was not applied for prior to either scenario, which is why it’s best to review all of the permitting requirements prior to purchasing any piece of equipment, constructing a piece of equipment or modifying any new process.
+Solution: Review all of the permitting requirements prior to purchasing any piece of equipment, constructing a piece of equipment, or modifying an existing process.

 11. Community complaints

-It’s important to know that the community around your operation can submit complaints to your regulatory agency if they feel that you’re not operating in compliance with the rules.
+It’s important to know that the community around your operation can submit complaints to your regulatory agency if they feel you’re not operating in compliance.
 These complaints often start as nuisance issues such as odors, visible emissions, etc.

-Be sure that you’re operating your facility in a way that doesn’t impact the surrounding community.
-Be mindful of odors, visible emissions, fenceline emissions or even the appearance of what may appear to be noncompliance.
+Solution: Be sure you’re operating your facility in a way that doesn’t impact the surrounding community.
+Be mindful of odors, visible emissions, fenceline emissions, or even the appearance of what may appear to be noncompliance.